jackos/gokernel/README.md

 - Many programs will run faster (0.2s for small programs)
 - Things like re-declaring variables works without issue
 - Much greater simplicity, 0 external dependencies

-Current Features
-- Imports everything without using any import statements in the notebook